Sapphire Energy: History

 Seed financing to launch the company in 2007 was provided by ARCH Ventures and Larry Bock.
 In 2008, Sapphire Energy announced it had raised more than $100 million in a Series B funding round which included ARCH Venture Partners, Wellcome Trust, Venrock and Cascade Investment, LLC.
 In April 2012, the company announced it had secured $144 million in Series C investment funding with backers including Arrowpoint Partners, Monsanto and other undisclosed investors, as well as all Series B investors.

 In December 2009, Sapphire Energy was awarded a $54.5 million USDA loan guarantee and a $50 million grant from the US Dept. of Energy as part of President Obama's American Recovery and Reinvestment Act and the USDA's Biorefinery Assistance Program 9003, authorized through the 2008 Farm Bill.
 The $54.5 million loan guarantee awarded through the Biorefinery Assistance Program was issued to build a fully integrated, algae-to-crude oil commercial demonstration facility in Columbus, New Mexico.
 In partnership with the USDA and the U.S. Department of Energy, Sapphire Energy developed and implemented its facility, known as the Green Crude Farm, on time and on budget.
-Today, the Farm is operational and producing renewable crude oil on a continuous basis.
-In 2013, Sapphire Energy announced that it had paid off of its entire loan guarantee to the USDA.

-Sapphire Energy's Green Crude biofuel has been featured in multiple pilot demonstrations since 2009.
+Sapphire Energy's Green Crude biofuel was featured in multiple pilot demonstrations since 2009.
 The company used Syntroleum Inc (SYNM) technology to provide fifty gallons of gasoline for the Algaeus, a plugin-hybrid Toyota Prius that drove across the United States in September 2009.
 The tour was conducted to show that gasoline made by algae is viable in today's vehicles, without modification.
 In 2009, Continental Airlines also tested one of Sapphire Energy's green crude blends.[7]
 Sapphire Energy provided Green Crude oil for the first flight's using algae derived jet fuel that was refined by UOP into jet fuel for two test flights – Continental Airlines 737-800 and Japan Airlines 747-300.
 In 2012, the company provided its Green Crude diesel fuel to power Below the Surface's 'Driving Innovation' Racing Team, which established itself by setting the first official algae-fueled diesel motorcycle speed records through a series of race challenges in the United States and Mexico.

 Sapphire Energy sold off the Integrated Algal BioRefinery in Luna County in 2019 to Green Stream Farms who use it to grow algae for use in nutritional products and livestock feed.
 As of August 2021 it was still in operation and being expanded, although the refinery operations seem to have been discontinued.